-Grade 11 pupils lobby for free mobile access to Wikipedia
+Learners lobby for free Wikipedia access

-A group of grade 11 learners at Sinenjongo High School, Joe Slovo Park, Cape Town is lobbying for free cellphone access to Wikipedia in South Africa and have sent a letter to the four mobile network operators, Vodacom, MTN, Cell C and 8ta, urging them to give their customers free mobile access.
+A group of Grade 11 learners at Sinenjongo High School, Joe Slovo Park in Cape Town is leading the charge for free cellphone access to Wikipedia in South Africa.
+The learners have sent a letter to the four mobile network operators, Vodacom, MTN, Cell C and 8ta, urging them to give their customers free mobile access to Wikipedia.

-In a country such as South Africa with high cellphone penetration and mobile Internet use, this open-content initiative is a key stepping stone to improving education via equal access to information.
-According to latest stats from research house World Wide Worx, about 8 million South Africans access the Internet on their cellphones.
+In a country such as South Africa with high cellphone penetration and mobile internet use, this open content initiative is a key stepping stone to improving education via equal access to information.
+According to latest stats from research house World Wide Worx, about 8 million South Africans access the internet on their cellphones.
 Of these, 2.48 million have no access to computers at all.
-And while the rest of South Africa's 8.5 million Internet users (at the end of 2011) access the Web using computers, laptops and tablets, 90% of them - 5.42 million - also use their cellphones to go online.
+And while the rest of South Africa's 8.5 million internet users (at the end of 2011) access the web using computers, laptops and tablets, 90% of them - 5.42 million - also use their cellphones to go online.

 When it comes to the Joe Slovo learners, it is estimated that 90% have cellphones and 70% access Facebook from their phones.
-What they don't have, said Pieter Streicher, MD of BulkSMS.com and volunteer computer studies teacher at the school, is access to computers outside of the school environment.
-"The 25 school computers are available to each learner for an hour a week," he said.
-"Their alternatives are to walk or take public transport to the nearest library, where the learners have to queue to use the few available computers with Internet connectivity, or they have to go to Internet cafes, an expensive option for learners from low-income households."
+What they don't have, says Pieter Streicher, managing director of BulkSMS.com and volunteer computer studies teacher at the school, is access to computers outside of the school environment.

+"The 25 school computers are available to each learner for an hour a week," he says.
+"Their alternatives are to walk or take public transport to the nearest library, where the learners have to queue to use the few available computers with internet connectivity, or they have to go to internet cafes - an expensive option for learners from low income households."